Mirifici Logarithmorum Canonis Descriptio: The tables

-In Napier’s time, decimal notation, as used in Europe, only represented integers.
+In Napier's time, decimal notation, as used in Europe, only represented integers.
 Including a fractional part with a decimal number had been proposed by Simon Stevin but his notation was awkward.
-The idea of using a period to separate the integer part of a decimal number from the fractional part was first proposed by Napier himself in his Constrictio book, Section 5, “In numbers distinguished thus by a period in their midst, whatever is written after the period is a fraction, the denominator of which is unity with as many cyphers after it as there are figures after the period.“ He used the concept to facilitate more accurate computation of the tables, but not in the printed tables themselves..
+The idea of using a period to separate the integer part of a decimal number from the fractional part was first proposed by Napier himself in his Constructio book, Section 5, “In numbers distinguished thus by a period in their midst, whatever is written after the period is a fraction, the denominator of which is unity with as many cyphers after it as there are figures after the period.“ He used the concept to facilitate more accurate computation of the tables, but not in the printed tables themselves..
 Thus an angle's sine value published in his table is a whole number representing the length of the side opposite that angle in a right triangle with hypotenuse of 10,000,000 units.
 The logarithm in the table, however, is of that sine value divided by 10,000,000.
 The logarithm is again presented as an integer with an implied denominator of 10,000,000.

 The table consists of 45 pairs of facing pages.
 Each pair is labeled at the top with an angle, from 0 to 44 degrees, and at the bottom from 90 to 45 degrees.
 (The 44–45 degree page being a single side.)

 The first column on each page of the table is an angle increment in minutes, to be added to the degree value at the top of the page.
 The far right column is minutes to be added to the degree value at the bottom of each page.
 This arrangement is such that for each line on a page, the full angle represented by column 7 is the co-angle of column 1 (90° – column_1).
 Moving inward, adjacent to each angle column is the sine of that angle, followed by the absolute value of Napierian log of that sine.
 One can get log-cosines for column 1 easily by reading across the page to column 5, and vice versa.
 The middle column shows the difference between the two logs, which is the Napierian log of the tangent function (cotangent if you reverse signs).

 The tables can also be used as a table of Napierian logarithms for positive numbers less than one, using the sine values (Columns 2 and 6) as the argument and the log sine values (Columns 3 and 5) as the resulting logarithm.
 Reversing the procedure gives anti-logarithms.

 The first three rows in the table below reproduce the headings and first two data rows of the left-side 19 degree page of Napier's table, see photograph.
 They are followed by values computed using modern algorithms for the same angles.
 These are truncated to 8-digit accuracy, one more than the nominal 7-digit accuracy of Napier's table.
 Column numbers are shown for clarity.